Our Board of Directors

 He is an active member of the State Emergency Services, a Level 1 – Tee Ball umpire for his sons’ Tee Ball Team and a passionate supporter of the WA Ride to Conquer Cancer – Team MAMILS who have raised over $100,000 to find a cure for cancer.
 He is married with two children.

-Deane has worked in the mining and construction industry for a decade, bringing commercially orientated accounting and finance experience.
+Deane has worked in the mining and construction industry for over a decade, with specialist experience gained in commercial and financial activities.

-Being a CPA means that Deane is at the top of his field as a finance, accounting and a business professional with a high level of demonstrated competency.
-With international qualifications and continuing professional development, he is committed to delivering strategic decision-making, whilst providing organisational leadership.
+Being a CPA and FGIA means that Deane is at the top of his field as a finance and governance professional with a high level of demonstrated competency.
+With international qualifications and continuing professional development, he is committed to delivering strategic decision-making, while providing organisational leadership.

-Since 2011, Deane has held a leading position within the Accounting and Finance team for Kellogg Joint Venture (KJV) Gorgon as the EPCM contractor in developing the single largest resource in Australia.
+Deane is currently employed as a Commercial Manager for Boral Australia and holds various volunteer roles including Non-Executive Director for Miners’ Promise since 2016.
 This vast array of experience gained will be used to enhance governance and support the board of Miners’ Promise in strategic and financial guidance.

 Liz is a respected Clinical Neuropsychologist with experience spanning both private and public sectors, and has relevant consulting experience within the WA mining industry.